Radiant Historia: Development

 Originally hinted at by a trademark in March 2010, Radiant Historia was officially announced in July of that year.
 As reported by Japanese magazine Famitsu, the game was 80% complete at that point.
-The game released in Japan on November 3, 2010.
-A North American release was first announced in November 2010, localized and published by Atlus' North American branch Atlus USA.
+The game was released in Japan on November 3 of the same year.
+A North American release was first announced in the same month, localized and published by Atlus' North American branch Atlus USA.
 Localization efforts for the game began in August 2010, with a large team including four translators for just the game's text.
 Editing of text was handled by Nich Maragos, Scott Strichart, Mike Meeker and Clayton Chan, while the QA team was led by Richard Rodrigues.
 During their editing sessions, Maragos and Strichart both alternated between different chapters and kept in constant communication to ensure character dialogue remained consistent.
 The English script's tone was inspired by Queen & Country, a comic series written by Greg Rucka.
 Speaking in 2015, Maragos later remembered Radiant Historia as his favorite localization up to that point, citing it as far easier than the majority of other titles he had worked on.
-The game released in North America on February 22, 2011.
+The game was released in North America on February 22, 2011.
 The game became a rarity following its release, with Atlus issueing a reprint in 2012 due to fan demand.
 Radiant Historia was not released in Europe.